top of page

 Just along the boardwalk there is MacCormack’s Beach, which is a great shallow and sandy beach that is perfect for little ones as in some places the water is only an inch deep with no waves.
 It is well worth a visit, especially on a sunny day.

-Take a Day Trip to Peggy’s Cove
+Day Trip to Peggy’s Cove

 Peggy's Cove lighthouse